-Which is why when there’s a problem with our dogs, we want to do everything in our power to help them and prevent it from ever happening again.
+Everyone loves dogs.
+Which is why when there’s a problem with our dogs, we want to do everything in our power to help them and prevent whatever is bothering them from ever happening again.

 Continue reading to learn more about it.